 Wirksworth is an easy place to fall in love with and is a very special town with a reputation for inspiring creativity, luring artists and designers.

-Within a short drive of Wirksworth, you can be wandering the lovely streets of Ashbourne, admiring the breathtaking views in a cable car to Abraham Heights, or sailing on Carsington Water.
+This is a great all year round holiday destination as within a short drive of Wirksworth, you can be wandering the lovely streets of Ashbourne, admiring the breathtaking views in a cable car to Abraham Heights, or sailing on Carsington Water.

 One double bedroom with en-suite shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with sofa bed and woodburner.